-Plunging into the Deep End: Running OpenSolaris on my Primary Workstation
+Plunging Into the Deep End: Running OpenSolaris on My Primary Workstation

 Well, like I did with Linux ten years ago, I installed OpenSolaris 2009.06 on my primary workstation at work.
 There's simply no better way to learn an OS than to force yourself to run it.
 While I was pretty close to Ctrl-C'ing the whole project a couple of times, I'm now getting things set up pretty much the way I need them to be.
 Stay tuned for articles with my tips, but here's my first impressions: